hbctraining/scRNA-seq_online/lessons/scRNAseq_workflow.md

 ---
-title: "Single-cell RNA-seq: Post-QC workflow"
+title: "Single-cell RNA-seq Workflow Overview"
 author: "Mary Piper, Meeta Mistry, Radhika Khetani"
-date: Tuesday, February 25th, 2020
+date: Wednesday July 17th, 2024
 ---

 Approximate time: 20 minutes

 ## Learning Objectives:

-* Describe the workflow for single-cell RNA-seq analysis after the quality control step.
+* Describe the workflow for single-cell RNA-seq analysis

-# Single-cell RNA-seq Clustering Workflow
+# Single-cell RNA-seq Workflow

-Now that we have our high quality cells, we can move forward with the workflow.
-Ultimately, we want to cluster cells and identify different potential celltypes however there are a few steps to walk-through before we get there. **The green boxes in our workflow schematic below correspond to the steps taken post-QC and together consistute the clustering workflow.**
+In this workshop we have walked through an end-to-end workflow for the analysis of single cell RNA-seq data.
+For each step, code was provided along with in-depth information on the background and theory.
+Here, we review each step and highlight important concepts beginning with the count matrix.

+> _NOTE:_ For more information on how to generate the count matrix from raw reads, please see [this lesson](02_SC_generation_of_count_matrix.md) from the pre-reading.

 <p align="center">
 <img src="../img/sc_workflow_2022.jpg" width="630">
 </p>

+## Filtering data
+The first step is to take the raw count data and use various metrics to identify true cells that are of high quality, so that when we cluster our cells it is easier to identify distinct cell type populations. **Visualizing metrics with plots** allows us to evaluate all samples within a dataset and isolate any problematic samples.
+Additionally, we can more easily decide on suitable thresholds for cell-level filtering.
+We want to be able to keep as many high quality cells as possible without removing biologically relevant cell types.
+Gene-level filtering is also applied at this stage.

 ## Clustering workflow
 For something to be informative, it needs to exhibit variation, but not all variation is informative.
-The goal of our clustering analysis is to keep the major sources of variation in our dataset that should define our cell types, while restricting the variation due to uninteresting sources of variation (sequencing depth, cell cycle differences, mitochondrial expression, batch effects, etc.).
+The goal of our clustering analysis is to **keep the major sources of variation in our dataset that should define our cell types, while restricting the variation due to uninteresting sources of variation** (sequencing depth, cell cycle differences, mitochondrial expression, batch effects, etc.).
 Then, to determine the cell types present, we will perform a clustering analysis using the most variable genes to define the major sources of variation in the dataset.

 The workflow for this analysis is adapted from the following sources:

 - Satija Lab: [Seurat v3 Guided Integration Tutorial](https://satijalab.org/seurat/v3.0/immune_alignment.html)
 - Paul Hoffman: [Cell-Cycle Scoring and Regression](http://satijalab.org/seurat/cell_cycle_vignette.html)

-To identify clusters, the following steps will be performed:
+To identify clusters, the following steps are performed:

 ### 1. Explore sources of unwanted variation